ADA & Accessibility Resources

 - Power-assisted and automatic doors are used throughout the campus to allow individuals assistance using doors.

 - Safety mats are placed in the doorways of building entrances.

 - Handrails are also installed at most power-assisted or motorized door entrances.

 - Restrooms are available with power-assisted doors and accessible stalls with handrails and toilets mounted at the appropriate heights.

 - Elevators are wide enough for motorized and manual wheelchairs.

 - Elevators have Braille buttons accessible to individuals with visual impairments.

 - Parking is available for individuals with disabilities with spaces available for van accessibility.

 - Ramps and sloped curbs are also available throughout campus to assist accessibility.

 - Entrances, classrooms, and most offices have doorways that are accessible.

 - The auditorium has space available for individuals in wheelchairs.

-Forsyth Tech is committed to educate a diverse student body with diverse learning needs along with providing an inclusive and accessible digital environment for all members of our community.
+Forsyth Tech is committed to educating our entire student body with diverse learning needs along with providing an inclusive and accessible digital environment for all members of our community.
 It is the policy and practice of Forsyth Tech to adhere to federal and state regulatory guidelines required for accessibility to create inclusive and accessible learning environments.

 Federal accessibility mandates take many forms, such as physical environments (buildings, elevators, ramps, and sidewalks) but also web and digital environments, which is the focus of the Digital Content Accessibility Policy.
 The College’s Technology Accessibility Committee creates awareness and archives resources for staff and faculty to learn about ADA compliance and creating accessible educational materials.
 This policy mandates that all employees and students are required to follow the College’s Accessibility Plan and all federal, state, or other regulatory guidelines and laws when creating and distributing content digitally.